optimizely/python-sdk/README.md

 ### Feature Management Access

-To access the Feature Management configuration in the Optimizely dashboard, please contact your Optimizely account executive.
+To access the Feature Management configuration in the Optimizely dashboard, please contact your Optimizely customer success manager.

-### Using the SDK
+## Use the Python SDK

+### Initialization

 You can initialize the Optimizely instance in three ways: with a datafile, by providing an sdk_key, or by providing an implementation of
 [BaseConfigManager](https://github.com/optimizely/python-sdk/tree/master/optimizely/config_manager.py#L32).